GMH-Code/SuperChocChip/README.md

 - The CPU testing is okay, but it'd be nice to have full testing for all quirk combinations.
 - Ideally, we should have 100% testing coverage across the board.
 - The test ROMs could be automatically validated as part of the tests, which would be nice.
-This will require halting the CPU after a specified number of cycles and then verifying a SHA checksum of the Framebuffer VRAM banks against an expected value.
+This will require halting the CPU after a specified number of cycles and then verifying a SHA checksum of the framebuffer VRAM banks against an expected value.
 - Snapshots (save states) and saving/restoring of RPL registers to/from disk.
-I'm not so bothered about this at the moment, but some games, such as RPGs, are becoming longer to play, so saving your progress would be good to have.
+I'm not so bothered about this right now, but some games, such as RPGs, are becoming longer to play, so saving your progress would be good to have.
 - Per-game saved configuration of palette(s) and quirks, at least.

 Extending
 ---------

-- This program has three Input and Rendering plugins.
-It is possible, and quite easy, to write your own Inputs or Renderers if you want, (for example) to write to a small LED display instead of the Desktop or Terminal and control that using your own custom keypad.
+- This program has plugins for Rendering, Input, and Audio.
+Each of these are supplied for *PyGame*, *Curses* and *Null* frameworks.
+You can modify or extend these plugins to write interfaces for your own devices.
+For example, you could draw to a small LED display instead of the Desktop or Terminal and control that using your own custom keypad.
 This could probably be done with MicroPython, since the core of this program does not rely on any special Python libraries.

 License
 -------